How to Navigate Fragmented Specialists

 - "Heat always makes this worse, but fasting improves it."

-- "Two systems change together—does that suggest something upstream?"
+- "Two systems change together—does that suggest a connection worth considering?"

-5. Use targeted questions that force cross-system reasoning
+5. Use targeted questions that invite cross-system reasoning

 - "Is anything outside your system likely to contribute to this?"